We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Having already made a number of "mercenary runs" to Los Angeles to gain contacts in the film industry, Urban made his American debut playing one of the salvage crew on 2002 horror tale Ghost Ship, released in the United States six weeks before The Two Towers.

-Since then Urban has appeared with Vin Diesel and Judi Dench in sci-fi film The Chronicles of Riddick, and in video game adaptation Doom.
-The opening scenes of hit sequel The Bourne Supremacy (2004) — in which Urban plays Russian hitman Kirill - see him pursuing Matt Damon's character through the streets of Goa.
-He also took one of the major roles in Comanche Moon, the mini-series prequel to Lonesome Dove, and endured a gruelling outdoor shoot to star as the the Viking hero in failed adventure Pathfinder.
+SUrban appeared with Vin Diesel and Judi Dench in sci-fi film The Chronicles of Riddick, then joined video game adaptation Doom.
+He features in the opening scenes of The Bourne Supremacy (2004) as a Russian hitman, pursuing Matt Damon's character through the streets of Goa.
+Urban also took one of the major roles in Comanche Moon, the prequel to miniseries Lonesome Dove, and endured a gruelling outdoor shoot for failed action movie Pathfinder; he starred as a Viking who is adopted by a Native American tribe

 In 2006 Urban returned to New Zealand to join the ensemble cast of the Robert Sarkies-directed Out of the Blue, based on the 1990 Aramoana massacre.
 Urban played Nick Harvey, one of a handful of under-armed policemen who hunted for gunman David Gray.
 The film won widespread acclaim.
-In 2008 Urban won the award for best supporting actor for the role at the NZ Film and TV Awards.
+In 2008 Urban won the award for Best Supporting Actor for the role at the NZ Film and TV Awards.

 In 2012, the year Metro named him 'Auckland's sexiest man', Urban starred as British comic strip character Judge Dredd in Dredd 3D.
 The film won positive reviews from The Guardian, Village Voice and America's Entertainment Weekly the latter writing that as the futuristic lawman, "Urban manages to give a credibly wry performance using little more than his gravelly, imitation-Eastwood voice — and his chin" (Urban plays Dredd entirely from under a helmet).

-The following year Urban took on a rare television role, as co-star of Fox television series Almost Human.
+The following year Urban took on a television role, as co-star of Fox television series Almost Human.
 Set in 2048, the show saw him playing a detective who must reluctantly work alongside an android.
 The series was cancelled after one season.

 In 2018 the Ischia Global Film and Music Festival in Italy gave Urban a Global Icon Award, as his thriller Bent made its European debut at the festival.